-Kaolin, Edgar Plastic EP EPK
+Kaolin, Edgar Plastic EPK

 A secondary water washed kaolin mined in Florida.
 It is fairly plastic and very white firing compared with most other American kaolins.
 It has excellent casting properties.
 It is not plastic enough for throwing bodies, thus it should be augmented by a more plastic kaolin or by a plasticizer like bentonite or hectorite.

 EPK is considered by many to be the best North American kaolin for use in suspending glazes as it tends to produce a smooth thixotropic slurry.
 15-20% will normally make the glaze gel slightly, thus when a piece is immersed in the slurry and removed it drips very little and the wet glaze layer stays in place for the time it takes to dewater.
 Since EPK is very close to theoretical kaolin chemistry, it will substitute for any other kaolin that can make the same claim.